 At least 10% of the Fund's investments must at any given point meet the Fund Management Company's criteria in order to constitute a sustainable investment that supports an environmental goal.
 As explained above, the reason why the Fund invests in economic activities other than environmentally sustainable economic activities under the EU Taxonomy is mainly that the Fund focuses on geographies that are not covered by the EU Taxonomy.
-This does not mean however, that the Fund will not make investments in economic activities that are compatible with the requirements of the EU Taxonomy, but at present the available information from portfolio companies is not enough to determine whether the business complies with the criteria or not.
+This does not mean however, that the Fund will not make investments in sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.